mrakosms/azurechatgpt/.swm/contributing.a5oddq67.sw.md

 ---
 # How to contribute

-If you would like to contribute to the Azure ChatGPT repository there are many ways you can help.
+Test commit - If you would like to contribute to the Azure ChatGPT repository there are many ways you can help.

 ## Reporting issues